 If real-time PAM is employed as a mitigation monitoring protocol, a PAM operator or PAM team will be deployed.
-PAM operators will have the qualifications and relevant experience to meet the needs of the PAM program including safe deployment and retrieval of equipment as necessary, set-up and monitoring of acoustic processing software, and knowledge in detecting and localizing marine mammal vocalizations.
-Like the PSO team, the PAM team will have a lead monitor (PAM Lead) who will have experience in the Northwestern Atlantic Ocean on similar projects.
+PAM operators will have the qualifications and relevant experience to meet the needs of the PAM program including safe deployment and retrieval of equipment as necessary, set-up and monitoring of acoustic processing software, and knowledge in detecting and localizing marine mammal vocalizations of the target species.
+Like the PSO team, the PAM team will have a lead monitor (PAM Lead) who will have experience in the Northwestern Atlantic Ocean with the call types of mysticetes needing to be monitored/mitigated.
 The remaining PAM operators will have previous PAM experience on similar projects and the ability to work with the relevant software and equipment.
-Resumes for all PAM team members will be submitted to NMFS for review and approve prior to the start of mitigation monitoring activities.
+Resumes for all PAM team members will be submitted to NMFS for review and approval prior to the start of mitigation monitoring activities.